Bridges

 A reason why we are in this constant numbing struggle generation after generation is the gap called racism.

-There have been building efforts to get to the promised land.
+There have been efforts to build towards the promised land.

 All in the effort to build that bridge.